huntergps/handbook-docs/Fuse/11 - LayoutAnimation.md

 		</Panel>
 	</MultiLayoutPanel>

-MultiLayout can be a bit tricky to wrap ones head around, so lets go through a few more uses cases.
+MultiLayout can be a bit tricky to wrap ones head around, so lets go through a few more use cases.

+Here is an example of how one can move elements from a stack layout to a grid layout.